sidewalklabs/s2sphere/docs/sphinx/cpp.rst

     This method does not take ownership of the polygon.

+  .. cpp:type:: vector<pair<S2Point, S2Point> > EdgeList

+    This type is used to return any edges that could not be assembled.

   .. cpp:function:: bool AssembleLoops(vector<S2Loop*>* loops, EdgeList* unused_edges)

     Assembles the given edges into as many non-crossing loops as possible.